ydgenomics/Scripts/README.md

   - 论先merge再标准化和先标准化再merge的差异

 ## Undering building……
+> If you interested in various GRNs, you could see a a repo named [GRNs](https://github.com/ydgenomics/GRNs)

 ### [GRN/GRN-IReNA](GRN/GRN-IReNA): *Learning IReNA do combinational analysis of both scRNA and bulk-ATAC*
 ### [GRN-hdWGCNA](GRN/GRN-hdWGCNA): *Do moduling data and extract gene regulatory network*

 ### [scATAC](scATAC): *Learning new tool about handing scATAC-seq data*